Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 - `Reason` : Provides a set of well-known reasons for the failure that help to categorize and clarify the root cause.
 These are intended to allow for applying exception filtering and other logic where inspecting the text of an exception message wouldn't be ideal.
 Some key failure reasons are:

   - **Service Timeout** : This indicates that the Service Bus service did not respond to an operation within the expected amount of time.
 This may have been caused by a transient network issue or service problem.
 The Service Bus service may or may not have successfully completed the request; the status is not known.
 In the case of accepting the next available session, this exception indicates that there were no unlocked sessions available in the entity.
+These are transient errors that will be automatically retried.

   - **Quota Exceeded** : This typically indicates that there are too many active receive operations for a single entity.
 In order to avoid this error, reduce the number of potential concurrent receives.
 You can use batch receives to attempt to receive multiple messages per receive request.
 Please see [Service Bus quotas][ServiceBusQuotas] for more information.